HeShiJingHuang-Jason/FineUploaderTest/README.md

 # FineUploaderTest
-There is a Demo for fine upload using in ASP.NET MVC5
+It's a Demo for fine upload using in ASP.NET MVC5